Silicon Valley Ramps Up Efforts to Tackle Virus -- Update | MarketScreener

 Vaccines take a while to develop and they hope they can create one that will fight different mutations of coronavirus that could emerge next year.
 To help spin up the new effort, Mr. Altman and other previous backers of the company are putting in more money, said Hannu Rajaniemi, Helix's co-founder and CEO.

-"We are thinking about the bigger picture here," says Dr. Rajaniemi.
+"We are thinking about the bigger picture here," says Mr. Rajaniemi.
 "What about seasonal Covid-19 that comes back every year that may be far more lethal.
 We need long term protection from it."

 Part of the tech industry's efforts stem from a frustration by some executives about the slowness of the U.S. government to react, or the vexation at how seemingly haphazard some actions to combat the virus have played out across the country, some of these people said.